Area536 :: Rebooted

 The anatomy of an empty floppy

 While developing DOSContainer, I restarted my efforts multiple times over due to me underestimating the complexity of the task.
 The current attempt starts at the very beginning and works up from there.
 The very beginning of the PC-era being the IBM 5150 with two 160KB 5.25" floppy drives.
 IBM had sourced an operating system from Microsoft that it would sell as PC-DOS to go with the system.
 How that deal came to be is the subject matter for another article.
-Rignt now, let’s dive into what’s needed for IBM PC-DOS 1.00 to accept an empty floppy for use.
+Right now, let’s dive into what’s needed for IBM PC-DOS 1.00 to accept an empty floppy for use.

 Floppy specifications